Corgea/vs_code_plugin/README.md

 - **Webview Details Panel**: Shows detailed vulnerability descriptions and remediation advice within a rich webview panel.
 - **API Key and URL Configuration**: Configure your connection to the Corgea backend easily through VS Code commands.
 - **Login**: Securely log in from VS Code.
+- **Scan Uncommitted Changes**: Scans the uncommitted changes in your code.
+- **Scan All Files**: Scans all the files in your project.

 ## Requirements